Localization of weakly interacting bosons in two dimensions: disorder vs lattice geometry effects: Disorder induced localised states in 2D lattices

-In this section, we study the transition to localization for honeycomb, square and triangular lattices as a function of the disorder amplitude and system size.
-For this purpose we solve numerically the time independent GP equation for a given disorder amplitude $\delta$ and analyze the obtained density profiles $\rho(x,y)=| \psi(x,y)|^2$.
-To identify the transition to localization, first we determine the localization length associated to wave functions in presence of disorder for a given lattice size, and second, we study the behavior of stationary localized states as a function of system size.
-For our calculations we consider lattices having number of sites used in typical experiments performed in 2D lattices.
-In order to have meaningful quantities as a function of the disorder amplitude, we consider sets of $\sim40$ realizations of random numbers for each value $\delta$ and a given lattice size $\Omega$.
+Using the effective model given by Eq.(\ref{GPE}), we study the emergence of localisation for honeycomb, square and triangular lattices as a function of the disorder amplitude and the system size.
+In order to describe the ground state of the system, we numerically solve Eq. (\ref{GPE}) using imaginary time evolution ($t\to i\tau$), which is equivalent to finding the lowest energy solution or steady-state solution $\psi\to\psi_0$\cite{fn2}.
+This solution represents the amplitude of the macroscopic wave function of the system at $T=0$ in the lowest energy state.
+We simulate the GP equation in continuous coordinate space for a given disorder amplitude $\delta$ and analyse the obtained density profiles $\rho(x,y)=| \psi_0(x,y)|^2$.
+As explained previously, the limitations of our treatment are that it does not account for depletion of the condensate, non-poissonian density distributions and it is a zero temperature model.
+However, it allows to study the combined effects of geometry and disorder, which is the main purpose of this work.
+The identification of localisation is made from the stationary state by first quantifying the density across the lattice sites, as a function of disorder for a given lattice geometry.
+Then, to further comprehend the emergence of localisation, we study the behaviour of the stationary localised states as a function of system size.
+For our calculations, we consider lattices having number of sites used in typical experiments performed in 2D lattices.
+In order to have meaningful quantities as a function of the disorder amplitude, we consider sets of $\sim 50$ realisations of random numbers for each value $\delta$ and a given lattice size $\Omega$.
+The size $\Omega$, is identified as the number of minima of the potential $V^{\delta}_{\textrm{Latt}}(x,y)$ without disorder.
 The initial state used in all of our calculations to reach the steady state is a constant distribution $\psi_{0}(x,y)=\textrm{constant}$ \cite{fn2}.
-We start giving a general panorama of the results obtained in our numerical calculations, then, we concentrate in characterizing localization in lattices as a function of both $\delta$ and $\Omega$.
-For illustration purposes in Fig. \ref{Fig2}, we show a fragment of the stationary density profiles for one of the realizations and different lattice geometries ($z=3,4,6$).
-These profiles correspond to disorder amplitudes of $5\%$, $10\%$ and $25\%$ of $V_0$.